rajnishgargcloudrepository/conjur-aks/readme.md

 We will provision an AKS cluster that will run the following workloads:
 - Conjur Followers
 - Demo Application Containers (cityapp)
+We will also provision an ACR and integrate with the AKS cluster

 ### [Task 2: Setup MySQL Database](02-Setup-MySQL-Database.md)
 Our sample application uses a MySQL database.